John’s been in touch – he’s made an all American model bullet train:

 Henry in Pietermaritzburg, Kwa-Zulu Natal, South Africa”

 What a clever lot you all are.
-Some great tips today – a big thanks to John, Dave, Brian and Henry.
+Some great tips today – a big thanks to John for sharing his model bullet train, and to Dave, Brian and Henry.